franco-ruggeri/kth-convex-optimization/README.md

-# kth-convex-optimization
+# Convex Optimization with Engineering Applications

-Assignments of the Convex Optimization course (FSF3847) at KTH
+Assignments of the Convex Optimization course (FSF3847) at KTH.